 Before and After Photos

-Dr. Mohan takes the time, dedication, and attention necessary to ensure that his patients are completely satisfied with the results of his surgeries, especially those undergoing breast reconstruction and nipple reconstruction.
+Dr. Mohan takes the time, dedication, and attention necessary to ensure that his patients are completely satisfied with the results of his surgeries, especially those undergoing reconstruction and nipple reconstruction.

-When deciding if breast reconstruction surgery is right for you, it’s essential to take your time and do your research.
+When deciding if reconstruction surgery is right for you, it’s essential to take your time and do your research.
 Dr. Mohan is happy to answer any questions you may have regarding this procedure.
-Schedule your consultation appointment today to speak Dallas plastic surgeon Dr. Raja Mohan about breast reconstruction and to find out if you qualify as a candidate.
+Schedule your consultation appointment today to speak Dallas plastic surgeon Dr. Raja Mohan about reconstruction and to find out if you qualify as a candidate.
 He serves the Dallas-Fort Worth Metroplex serving Irving, Arlington, Grapevine, Southlake, Dallas, Plano, Frisco, Irving, and Coppell.